captcpt/cse15l-lab-reports/LR-1.md

 /home
 [user@sahara ~]$ cd
 ```

-Since I was not in any specific directory, it returned "/home" because I was in the home directory with no argument to change directory to (and because was in base directory, did not move me anywhere although if I was in another directory like lecture1, it would have moved me back to the home directory).
+Since I was not in any specific directory, it returned `\home` because I was in the home directory with no argument to change directory to (and because was in base directory, did not move me anywhere although if I was in another directory like lecture1, it would have moved me back to the home directory).
 This output is not an error; nothing happens simply because there is no directory to return from/change into.

 #### ls
 ```bash